Centre of applied photonics - A hub for innovation

 Denmark remains is completely or partially outside of these initiatives, despite Denmark's strong research background in photonics and Danish businesses' needs to translate the latest research into products.

-The Centre for Applied Photonics (CAP) was thus founded to secure Danish competitiveness today and in the future.
+The Centre of applied photonics (CAF) was thus founded to secure Danish competitiveness today and in the future.